Laura-Ella/breweryDB-project2/README.md

 # Brewery API

 Brewery API lists breweries and their locations, and the beers that are available at each brewery.
+This API was built with Express, MongoDB and Node.js

 ## Installation